 PHYSICAL DESCRIPTION: Clear colorless to pale yellow liquid with a spicy earthy odor.
 Bitter burning taste.
 (NTP, 1992)

 Air & Water Reactions

-ACUTE/CHRONIC HAZARDS: This compound is toxic by ingestion.
-When heated to decomposition it emits very toxic fumes of sulfur oxides, nitrogen oxides and hydrogen chloride gas.
+ACUTE/CHRONIC HAZARDS: This compound may be irritating to the skin and eyes.
+When heated to decomposition it emits acrid smoke, irritating fumes and toxic fumes of carbon monoxide and carbon dioxide.
 (NTP, 1992)

 Belongs to the Following Reactive Group(s)

 Use caution: Liquids with this reactive group classification have been